 Food, International Trade & the Changing Global Economy:

 How to collaborate at opposite ends of the supply chain?

 can Asia-Pacific's food future be secured?

 It is urgent that we rethink the food systems from planet to plate.
 How do we produce, distribute and eat food?
 30–50 percent of all food produced today is never eaten.
 Still, global hunger is on the rise.
 Paradoxically, we have enough food in the world to feed the entire global population.
-In 2050, we will have to feed more than nine billion people on a warmer planet, with lower yields.
+In 2050, we will have to feed more than nine billion people on a warmer planet.
 Transforming our food system would solve challenges related to climate, sustainability and health.
 What actions are needed to build resilience into regional food systems?

 Towards a Future without Poverty

 Session - RESPONDING TO A CHANGING WORLD